What Is Collective Behavior: Unveiling the Investment Enigma

 Key findings include:

-1. Schrödinger’s Crowd: Studies have shown that participants are more likely to conform to perceived social norms when they are aware they’re being observed in collective behaviour experiments.
+1. Schrödinger’s Crowd: Studies have shown that participants are more likely to conform to perceived social norms when they know they’re being observed in collective behaviour experiments.
 This creates a superposition of potential behaviours until the moment of observation “collapses” the behavioural wavefunction.

 2. Entangled Social Networks: Research into social media dynamics has revealed instances of “behavioural entanglement,” where the actions of individuals in separate locations appear to be instantaneously correlated, defying classical explanations of information spread.

-3. Quantum Decision Making: Some sociologists propose that quantum models of decision-making, rather than classical probability theories, may better explain the rapid shifts in collective behaviour during critical events (like financial panics or sudden political movements).
+3. Quantum Decision Making: Some sociologists propose that quantum decision-making models, rather than classical probability theories, may better explain the rapid shifts in collective behaviour during critical events (like financial panics or sudden political movements).

 4. The Social Uncertainty Principle: Just as Heisenberg’s uncertainty principle states that we cannot simultaneously know a particle’s position and momentum with perfect accuracy, sociologists have found that attempts to precisely measure both the current state and the trajectory of collective behaviour inevitably disturb the system being studied.